Tuesday – Best Night of the Week!

 We separate each year’s racing into a Spring Series and a Summer Series, 8 race nights each.
 All 16 races are covered by one registration and one fee.
 (The series separation is intended to give everybody a second chance for scoring, especially those who miss some spring races due to late launches.)

-NEWS FLASH…the tradition of having racing crews assist the Race Committee has been reinstated for 2024!
-Visit the Race Committee page for more information on signing up.
+NEWS FLASH…the tradition of having racing crews assist the Race Committee was reinstated in 2024!
+Visit the Race Committee page for more information on signing up for 2025.

-Will 2024 really be our 58th summer?
+Is 2025 really our 59th summer?
 Yes, the Breakwater Irregulars started racing about five months after the first Super Bowl.
 That makes it easy to keep track.
-LVIII.
+LIX.

 The next part of this page provides information for new and prospective members.
 That is followed by information and reminders for all participants.